KhoiLDM-luigi/KhoiLDM-luigi/README.md

 ## Hi there :)
-I'm currently studying as an IT bachelor at the University of Science, Ho Chi Minh City.
+I'm a fresher with IT bachelor degree from University of Science, Ho Chi Minh City.

 **Contact me**